viraj89/ai-resources-and-tools/docs/PRD.md

 - Eliminate manual effort in news aggregation and publishing.
 - Ensure news freshness, variety, and minimal duplication across days.
 - Enable transparency and traceability of news updates via version control.
+- **New Goal**: Present the aggregated content on a beautiful, modern, and responsive public-facing website.
+- **New Goal**: Increase user engagement by providing a web interface instead of just markdown files.

 ---